FernandoStark18/ABB-IRB-14000-YuMi-14-DOF-Direct-Kinematics-Animated/README.md

 ![Design preview for the Web Page](preview.png)

-Motion animation of a ABB IRB 14000 using direct kinematics.
+Motion animation of a ABB IRB 14000 using git  kinematics.

 ## Requirements